DDeluca06/MySQLearning/README.md

 # MySQL Learning; Ecommerce
-This is a repository dedicated to holding my MySQL content.
+This is a repository dedicated to holding course-related MySQL content.